urgent-challenge/urgent2026/_pages/data.md

 - The test split of the official challenge datasets were used.
 - Several unseen noise and rir were also used when simulating the non-blind test set.
 - Sampling rates are almost equally distributed (there are ~1000/7 data for each of 8k, 16k, 22.05k, 24k, 32k, 44.1k, and 48kHz).
 We downsampled some data to achieve this. -->
-- Avaliable online after November 3rd, 2025.
+- Available online after November 3rd, 2025.

 <!-- The [noisy](https://drive.google.com/file/d/1rxV6RgA4LAp2I1EnHsln7wI7-UCP6Qer/view) and [clean](https://drive.google.com/file/d/1RarjxOgWkaDV8EjH_eLX169y89PVa3sg/view?usp=sharing) speeches as well as the [metadata](https://drive.google.com/file/d/1CfhKjfkkUZ60UEOHnlntcQY2m_9pn1uA/view?usp=sharing) are available.
 After the non-blind test phase ends, clean speech and metadata will be available. -->

 #### Blind test set

-- Avaliable online after November 18th, 2025.
+- Available online after November 18th, 2025.

 <!-- The blind test set, which will **be used for the final ranking**, is available [here](https://drive.google.com/file/d/1dHvYEGHCf9rsB1q-Cd9rXOeQaa_vjG2u/view?usp=sharing).